 Nextivity today announced the expansion of its Cel-Fi Public Safety portfolio at the IWCE In-Building Forum.
-The Cel-Fi QUATRA RED Active Server Antenna makes it possible to monitor the system all the way to remote antennas as part of the Cel-Fi QUATRA RED ERRCS (Emergency Responder Radio Communications System) solution.
-This Active Antenna features a Power Inserter that can retrieve location information and monitor remotes to meet the advanced local code requirements for in-building ERRCS solutions.
+The Cel-Fi QUATRA RED Active Server Antenna makes it possible to monitor the system all the way to remote antennas as part of the Cel-Fi QUATRA RED ERCES (Emergency Responder Communications Enhancement System) solution.
+This Active Antenna features a Power Inserter that can retrieve location information and monitor remotes to meet the advanced local code requirements for in-building ERCES solutions.

-An active component in an ERRCS typically needs an external power source to function; however, donor and server antennas usually don’t require DC power to operate.
-Due to current requirements to monitor the status of donor antennas – and in some cases, server antennas — for in-building ERRCS, Nextivity developed the DC-powered Cel-Fi QUATRA RED Active Server Antenna.
+An active component in an ERCES typically needs an external power source to function; however, donor and server antennas usually don’t require DC power to operate.
+Due to current requirements to monitor the status of donor antennas – and in some cases, server antennas — for in-building ERCES, Nextivity developed the DC-powered Cel-Fi QUATRA RED Active Server Antenna.

 ”Our new Cel-Fi QUATRA RED Active Server Antenna is an important innovation in the public safety world.
 Antennas are typically “dumb” devices, but the Power Inserter makes this antenna “active” and able to provide location information and monitor antennas remote to it,” says Victor Mejia, Senior Product Manager at Nextivity.
 “Our approach to server-side antenna monitoring is unique because it was designed as an integral part of our public safety product DNA; it’s something that we thought about from day one.
 It’s not an add-on.”